2020 MATLAB Boot Camp

 University of Maryland

-Building 415, Room 1133
+Building 224, Room 4115

 College Park, MD 20742

-The 2017 MATLAB Boot Camp will be held on the campus of the University of Maryland, College Park in the following locations:
+The 2020 MATLAB Boot Camp will be held on the campus of the University of Maryland, College Park in the following locations:

-|Lecture and Practical||Computer and Space Sciences Building, Room 1410|
+|Lecture and Practical||Altantic Building, Room 1410|

-|Coffee, Refreshments, and Lunch||Atlantic Building, Room 2115|
+|Coffee, Refreshments, and Lunch||Physical Sciences Complex, Room 1136|

 Accommodations, Parking, & Transportation

 Non-UMD attendees who require the ability to park on campus will be provided with a parking code that can be used daily to park in the Regents Drive Garage; the location of which can be found on this map.

-In addition to the map provided above, TerpNav provides an interactive map of the University of Maryland Campus.
+In addition to the map provided above, TerpNav provides an interactive map of the University of Maryland campus.